 Lock by Time On, Off Enable or disable Lock by Time.
-Lock Time, Unlock Time 2.
-Press ▲ ▼ repeatedly to change the hour and associated AM/PM indicator.
-To move quithrough the numbers, just press and hold.
-3. Press ENTER ess ENTER to set the hour and highlight the minutes.
-With the minutes highlighted, press ▲ ▼ repeatedly to change the minutes.
-To move of through the numbers, just press and hold.
-5. Highlight the Unlock Time digits and set the time as described above.
-Note: To make Lock by Time active 24 hours a day, make Start Time and Stop Time t
+Lock Time, Unlock Time Highlight the Press ▲ ▼ n through the Press ENTER With the min through the and unlock times: e hour digits for the Lock Time . repeatedly to change the hour and associated AM/PM indicator.
+To move quickly numbers, just press and hold. to set the hour and highlight the minutes. nutes highlighted, press ▲ ▼ repeatedly to change the minutes.
+To move quickly numbers, just press and hold. e Unlock Time digits and set the time as described above.
+Note: To make e Lock by Time active 24 hours a day, make Start Time and Stop Time the same.